 14. Attend the Graduate Student Orientation Welcome

-All newly admitted graduate students are encouraged to attend our Orientation Welcome Events which are jointly offered by The Graduate Student Society, International Student Development and Graduate and Postdoctoral Studies.
-Orientations take place 2-3 times per year (January, May, August/September).
-The largest Orientation event happens every year just prior to the Labour Day weekend and is a week full of activities and events welcoming you to UBC and Vancouver.
+All newly admitted graduate students are encouraged to attend our Gradstart welcome event, jointly offered by The Graduate Student Society, International Student Development and Graduate and Postdoctoral Studies.
+You can also learn more about starting your #UBCGradJourney through enrolling in GradStart Online.
+Orientations take place twice per year (January and August/September).
 For details, visit our Events page.